Ramon Bagatsing

 Ramon Delaraga Bagatsing Sr. (August 19, 1916 – February 14, 2006) was a Filipino politician.
 He was the only Filipino of Indian ancestry and person with disability (an amputee) who served as 19th Mayor of Manila from 1971 to 1986.
 Bagatsing held the unique distinction of being the only person to survive both the Bataan Death March and the Plaza Miranda bombing in 1971.
-He was a military hero for the Liberation of Manila during the Second World War.
+He was a military hero for the Liberation of Manila during the Second World War, and was a founding chairman of the Philippine Anti-Communist League under the Asian Peoples' Anti-Communist League (APACL).

 Before occupying the city's highest office, Bagatsing served as a representative to Congress for Manila, member of Cabinet, lawyer, lay minister, and policeman.
 He earned the moniker "The Incorruptible" for his clean record in public service and for his unwavering anti-graft and corruption stance.

 Early life and military career

-Bagatsing was born on August 19, 1916, in Fabrica, Sagay, to an ethnic Filipino mother Dionisia Delaraga and Amado Bagatsing, a Punjabi immigrant from British Raj India.
-His father, originally named Mataram Siṅgh Baṅgā, had arrived after the bloody British Raj Colonial destructions and who, later inspired by the deeds of famous Indian revolutionary Bhagat Siṅgh, founded the Manila chapter of the Indian Indian Ghadar Party.
-Thereafter he changed his name from Mataram Siṅgh Baṅgā (ਬੰਗਾ) to Amado Bhagat Siṅgh (ਭਗਤ ਸਿੰਘ), of which the Hiligaynon form Bagatsing has since become standard for the Philippine branch of his family.
+Bagatsing was born on August 19, 1916, in Fabrica, Sagay, to an ethnic Filipino mother Dionisia Delaraga and Amado Bagatsing, a Punjabi immigrant from British India.
+His father, originally named Mataram Siṅgh Baṅgā (ਬੰਗਾ), had arrived after the bloody effects of British rule and who, later inspired by the deeds of famous Indian revolutionary Bhagat Siṅgh, founded the Manila chapter of the Indian Ghadar Party.
+Thereafter, he changed his name to Amado Bhagat Siṅgh (ਭਗਤ ਸਿੰਘ), of which the Hiligaynon form Bagatsing has since become the standard spelling for the Philippine branch of the family.
 The young Ramon worked as a bus conductor, night watchman, and security guard to augment his basic and school expenses.
 To escape the hardships of poverty, he left his home province for Manila.
 Bagatsing began his stint as a patrolman with the Manila Police Department from 1939 to 1941.

 When the Second World War broke out in 1941, he enlisted with the United States Army Forces in the Far East (USAFFE).
 He began as a first sergeant from 1941 to 1943, was promoted to first lieutenant in 1944, then to captain in 1945, and major in 1946.
 He is a survivor of the Bataan Death March, where he was able to escape from soldiers of the Imperial Japanese Army.

 For his military service, Bagatsing was awarded the American Defense Ribbon, the Philippine Defense Ribbon, the Philippine Liberation Medal, the Asia-Pacific Campaign Medal and the Plaque of the Silver Kris of the Philippine Veterans Federation.
 He was National Commander of the Defenders of Bataan and Corregidor and a member of the Philippine Veterans Legion, American Legion and American Disabled Veterans.